 In the Himalayas, there is a history of repression of Christianity.
 Before 1960, no Christian could even live in this country.
 While followers of Jesus have more freedom today, converting to Christianity is still hazardous.
 Yet in spite of the danger, the church in the Himalayas is

 the fastest growing church per capita in the world!
 The Himalayas team will be involved in a

 variety of outreaches including trekking into unreached villages, volunteering at a drug

 rehab center, teaching English, preaching, earthquake relief, and helping with discipleship training.

 Once a French colony, this southeastern Asian country has struggled to find its role in a region that is dominated by other, more advanced countries.
 While the government is actively working to develop alternative energy in order to generate income and bring in foreign investment, 80 percent of the Indochinese people live in rural areas and depend on agriculture and natural resources for survival.
-This team will serve alongside a local NGO, assisting in relief work and educational projects.
-Other possible opportunities include building relationships with students, prayer ministry, discipling young believers, teaching English, and encouraging the persecuted church.
+This team will spend much of their time teaching English and other subjects at a local school.
+Other possible opportunities include building relationships with college students, prayer ministry, discipling young believers, hosting English camps, manual labor, and encouraging the persecuted church.

-Known as the ďLand of SmilesĒ, the Thai people use a cheerful countenance to conceal the darker parts of their culture.
+Known as the “Land of Smiles”, the Thai people use a cheerful countenance to conceal the darker parts of their culture.
 Human trafficking, substance abuse, and hopelessness run rampant, while their Animist-Buddhist worldview encourages them to persevere in hope that life will be better in their next reincarnation.
-This team will join RMMís long-term team working in building relationships and discipling new believers in Bangkok.
+This team will join RMM’s long-term team working in building relationships and discipling new believers in Bangkok.
 After language school, they will spend their days teaching English, ministering to kids, prayer walking, and mentoring the children that are part of the long-term team.